It is a matter of weeks now until the eyes of world football turn to Russia for the 2018 FIFA World Cup.

 The 2018 FIFA World Cup will begin on June 14th at the Luzhniki Stadium and concludes at the same venue 31 days later.
 It is an opportunity for Russia to show off its beautiful architecture and newly built stadiums.
 Ensuring the safety of supporters from around the world will be paramount so that the 2018 World Cup is remembered for all the right reasons.

 Which one of these venues is your favorite?
-Please, welcome in the comments section below this post!
+Your opinion is always welcomed in the comments!